raul23/interactive-organizer/README.rst

 Restore files: ``-r, --restore-original-base-dir``
 """"""""""""""""""""""""""""""""""""""""""""""""""
-You can restore a given ebook file to the original path (or at least the same folder structure) by providing a base path with the command-line `-r <#list-of-options>`_::
+We can restore a given ebook file to the original path (or at least the same folder structure) by providing a base path with the command-line `-r <#list-of-options>`_::

  interactive_organizer ~/test/test_organize/commons-books/uncertain/ -r restore/